Everyone Went to School Together

 - Three other contemporaries from Oxbridge (Tim Brooke-Taylor, Graeme Garden and Bill Oddie) who moved in the same loosely interchangable circles and who might well have become Pythons themselves took a related direction when their groups finally coalesced: they became The Goodies.

 - Robin Williams and Christopher Reeve went to Julliard together, being the only two students accepted to the exclusive Advanced Program that particular year.
+They remained friends until Reeve's death.

 - Bryan Singer, Christopher McQuarrie and Ethan Hawke knew each other in high school.